frontity/docs/docs/api-reference-1/frontity-analytics.md

 This action takes all namespaces defined in `state.analytics.events` that are `true` and calls the `event` action of each one with the specified `Event` object.

+This is the method you can call from any component of your React app to track specific events

 _Example:_

 ```js
 actions.analytics.event({
   name: "click",